darklife/darkriscv/README.md

-# darkriscv
+# DarkRISCV
 Open source RISC-V implemented from scratch in one night!

 #### Introduction

-Developed in magic night of 19 Aug, 2018, between 2am and 8am, the *darkriscv* is a very, very experimental implementation of the risc-v instruction set.
+Developed in a magic night of 19 Aug, 2018 (between 2am and 8am) the *darkriscv* is a very, very experimental implementation of the risc-v instruction set.

 The general concept is based in my other early RISC processors, composed by a